-WARNING: Preventative maintenance inspections involve working inside the UPS which contains hazardous AC and DC voltages, and should be performed only by an authorised engineer who has been trained by Kohler Uninterruptible Power Ltd.
+WARNING: Preventative maintenance inspections involve working inside the UPS which contains hazardous AC and DC voltages, and should be performed only by an authorised engineer who has been trained by Kohler Uninterruptible Power

-It is essential that the UPS system and batteries receive regular preventative maintenance to maximise both the useful working life and system reliability.
+It is essential that the UPS system and batteries receive regular preventative maintenance in accordance with the manufacturer's recommendations and any life limited components replaced at the required intervals and critical updates performed to maximise both the useful working life and system reliability.
 When the UPS is commissioned, the commissioning engineer will attach a service record book inside the front of the UPS which will be used to log its full service history.

-We recommend that the UPS system is maintained every six months by a Kohler Uninterruptible Power Ltd. trained engineer or approved service agent, who will complete the following.
+We recommend that the UPS system is maintained every six months by a Kohler Uninterruptible Power trained engineer or approved service agent, who will complete the following.